fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 - adding the datasets to the master `examples.zip` and `examples.tar.gz` folders, and updating the versions on `powell`

-Please not that the maximum file size allowed by GitHub is 100MB, and the total repository size is recommended to be kept below 1GB.
+Please note that the maximum file size allowed by GitHub is 100MB, and the total repository size is recommended to be kept below 1GB.
 Please bear this in mind when advising users whether or not they should also add their data to the `examples/benchmark_problems` directory of FitBenchmarking.